Eschatologue/CM_wiki/docs/gameplay/combat/condition.md

 ### Prone
 - A prone creature’s only movement option is to crawl, unless it stands up and thereby ends the condition.
 - The creature has disadvantage on attack rolls.
 - An attack roll against the creature has :d20-adv: **Advantage** if the attacker is within 5 feet of the creature.
-Otherwise, the attack roll has disadvantage.
+Otherwise, the :d20-attack: **Attack Roll** has disadvantage.

 ### Restrained
 - A restrained creature’s speed becomes 0, and it can’t benefit from any bonus to its speed.
-- :d20-attack: Attack rolls against the creature have advantage, and the creature’s attack rolls have disadvantage.
+- :d20-attack: Attack rolls against the creature have advantage, and the creature’s :d20-attack: **Attack Rolls** have disadvantage.
 - The creature has disadvantage on Dexterity :d20-save: **Saving Throw**s.

 ### Silenced